 - Add an email address.
 You’ll use this dedicated email to open store accounts, sign up for deals and discounts, and communicate with online merchants.

 - Add a phone number.
-This is a real, free phone number you’ll use to make and receive calls and messages.
+This is a phone number you’ll use to make and receive calls and messages.
 It’s good for opening store accounts, receiving shipping updates, and calling customer service.
+Phone numbers are available with a monthly plan.

 - Use the private browser assigned to your Back-to-School Shopping Sudo to privately browse products.
 Search for what you want without ads and pop-ups.